Petro Petrenko

-Petro Petrenko (1890 – 26 August 1921) was a Ukrainian military commander in the Revolutionary Insurgent Army of Ukraine.
+Petro Petrenko (Ukrainian: Петро Петренко; 1890 – 26 August 1921) was a Ukrainian military commander in the Revolutionary Insurgent Army of Ukraine.

 Biography

 In 1890, Petro Petrenko was born in the village of Velykomykhailivka.
 With the outbreak of World War I, he was called to the front, where he rose to the rank of ensign.
 In the wake of the 1917 Revolution, Petrenko returned to his home town and joined the local anarchist group, with which he took an active part in the uprising against the Ukrainian State.

 On 30 September 1918, Petrenko joined up with the insurgent forces of Nestor Makhno and participated in the battle of Dibrivka, during which the insurgents defeated the forces of the Austro-Hungarian Army and captured Petrenko's home town.
 The insurgent victory was followed by a fierce campaign of reprisals, by both the occupation forces and the insurgents.
 On 15 November 1918, the insurgents were ambushed by a Hungarian detachment at Temyrivka and sustained heavy casualties.
 Makhno himself was only narrowly saved by Petrenko, who led the insurgent retreat, along with Petya Lyuty and Oleksiy Marchenko.
 The defeat marked the catalyst for the reorganisation of the insurgent forces and the consolidation of several fronts against their enemies.

 Petrenko himself was assigned command of the front from Chaplyne to Hryshyne, as part of a federative organisation of the insurgent forces under the central command of Makhno.
 With Petrenko stationed at Hryhshyne, the Makhnovshchina soon became the predominant force in the province of Katerynoslav.
 Around this time, the Central Powers were beginning to withdraw from Ukraine, leaving a power vacuum behind that was filled by several competing factions, including the Ukrainian nationalists, the Bolsheviks and the White movement.
 Surrounded on all sides by different enemies, Petrenko himself was assigned command of the northern front against the Ukrainian People's Army and quickly came to lead about 10,000 partisans of varying left-wing political affiliations.
 During his time as commander, Petrenko reported a lack of discipline among the insurgent rank-and-file, complaining of hours-long delays in following orders.